The nature and wisdom of triggers in the shamanic narrative, and guidance on how to release them.

 When I began my shamanic practice almost 15 years ago, I found very different cultural perceptions of modern soul healing than those I run into now.
 I’ve written about contemporary approaches to shamanism, and how we have remade our perceptions of soul healing.
 Many people now know what a shaman is, what a shaman does.
 They know concepts that a mere decade ago were shrouded in mystery: soul retrieval, soul loss, soul wound.

 In the more recent years of my shamanic practice, I find a pervasive belief that soul healing should in and of itself be enough.
 There is an expectation that it’s a quick fix, a miracle cure for everything.
 Along with this travels the belief that we shouldn’t need medication, surgery, therapy, a balanced diet.
 Many people now believe that the singular trip to the local shaman should make us well and sustain us through our days.
 This hope is neither new nor culturally centric.
 Ancient and indigenous shamans informed us that soul healing, indeed, cured wounds and instilled miraculous wellbeing.
+Of course this doesn’t happen in occidental society where people try to keep their health with a good diet, exercise and supplements from keto ultra diet reviews online.

 The short answer to that question is mindfulness.
 Foremost, in ancient shamanic cultures, the soul healer was the doctor, the dietitian, the pharmacist, the therapist.
 Moreover, these mundane acts of healing were done with the intention of their spiritual significance alongside their physical and emotional properties.
 In ancient healing, the mindfulness of these important approaches to healing was inseparable from their spiritual counterparts.
 For the majority of contemporary wellness enthusiasts, body-mind-spirit are three vastly different territories that don’t overlap.
 Why would the difference in how we look at healing modalities and aspects of ourselves affect how we heal?